tanhaoen/keppel-dbt-training/Lesson 1/lesson1_lab.md

 [About ref function](https://docs.getdbt.com/reference/dbt-jinja-functions/ref)

 Now, it's time to create more complex models that convey meaningful information to the business.
-You are tasked with creating a `FCT_ORDERS` model with the following columns:
+You are tasked with creating a `FCT_ORDERS_<YOUR NAME>` model with the following columns:

-    * All columns from `STG_ORDERS`
+    * All columns from `STG_ORDERS_<YOUR NAME>`
     * `CUSTOMER_NAME`
     * `CUSTOMER_MKT_SEGMENT`